S1 Tool Steel | 1.2550

 S1 tool steel is a shock-resisting material.
 Its primary characteristic is exceptional toughness, which makes it highly resistant to impact loading.
 Understanding its properties helps determine if it fits your manufacturing needs correctly.

-1. Chemical Composition and Microstructure
+1. Chemical Composition1

 The typical chemical composition (weight %) for S1 steel falls within these ranges: